explorable-viz/esop2025/author-response/response.md

 We thank our four reviewers for their careful and engaged reviews.
-We respond to comments made by two or more reviewers first, and then address remaining questions raised by specific reviewers.
+We respond to comments made by two or more reviewers first, and then address any remaining questions.
+At the end we summarise our proposed improvements to the paper.

 # Issues raised by multiple reviewers